rfun/tethys/docs/installation/application.rst

 2. Install the App
 ==================

-Using Init (Recommended):
+Using Install (Recommended):
 -------------------------

-Using the ``init`` cli command, you can install the application in one quick step.
-The ``init`` command will install all the dependencies, link any services that you might need for your application and can also rely on the portal configuration to link default services to your application (as configured by the portal administrator).
+Using the ``install`` cli command, you can install the application in one quick step.
+The ``install`` command will install all the dependencies, link any services that you might need for your application and can also rely on the portal configuration to link default services to your application (as configured by the portal administrator).
-The init command uses three configuration files:
+The install command uses three configuration files:

-.. _tethys_init_yml:
+.. _tethys_install_yml:

-init.yml
+install.yml
 --------

 This file is generated with your application scaffold.
 Please do NOT list any dependencies in setup.py.
-Instead list them in the :file:`init.yml` file.
+Instead list them in the :file:`install.yml` file.
 This file should be committed with your application code in order to aid installation on a Tethys Portal

 .. code-block:: python